wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

 Next steps
 ----------

-The next step consists of :ref:`installing the Wazuh interface <wazuh_interface_step_by_step>` for mining, analyzing, and visualizing data.
+The next step consists of :ref:`installing the Wazuh interface <wazuh_interface_installation>` for mining, analyzing, and visualizing data.